Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Experiments

-Qualitative results are displayed in \Fig{qualitative}.
+\textbf{Qualitative results} are displayed in \Fig{qualitative}.
 It is clear that the predictions of different dataset experts are complementary and fusing them can improve the final sensitivity.
-The single-type experts are able to detect difficult cases that are in their specialty, such as small lung nodules and lymph nodes (subplots (a)(b)(e)) and indistinct liver tumors (\Fig{DL_spec_det_cmp} (d)) that may be missed by the universal expert.
-But lesions of certain appearances, sizes, or contrast phases can be uncommon in the single-type datasets, thus will be missed by the single-type experts even if they are in their specialties (\eg~the large or irregular lung nodules in (a)(b), axillary LN in (a), arterial-phase liver tumor in \Fig{DL_spec_det_cmp} (f)).
-The universal dataset, on the other hand, contains more diverse training samples, thus can detect more lesion types (\eg~the inguinal lymphocyst in (c), and kidney lesions in (d)), as well as those missed by the single-type experts.
+The single-type experts are able to detect difficult cases that are in their specialty, such as small lung nodules and lymph nodes (subplots (a)(b)(e)) and indistinct liver tumors (\Fig{DL_spec_det_cmp} subplot (d)) that may be missed by the universal expert.
+But lesions of certain appearances, sizes, or contrast phases can be uncommon in the single-type datasets, thus will be missed by the single-type experts even if they are in their specialties.
+The universal dataset, on the other hand, contains more diverse training samples, thus can detect more lesion types (\eg~the inguinal lymphocyst in (c), and kidney lesion in (d)), as well as those missed by the single-type experts (\eg~the large lung lesions in (a)(b), axillary LN in (a), and liver lesion in (d)).
 Subplots (d)(e) illustrate possible issues in both single-dataset and multi-dataset learning.
-The single-type datasets may introduce some FPs (\eg~the LiTS expert in subplot (d)), which is possibly because the distribution discrepancy across datasets (patient population, contrast phase, etc.) makes similar image appearance carry different meanings in LiTS and DeepLesion.
-Domain adaptation may be needed to deal with this discrepancy.
+The single-type datasets may introduce some FPs (\eg~the LiTS expert in subplot (d)), which is possibly because the distribution discrepancy across datasets (patient population, contrast phase, etc.) makes similar image appearance has different meanings in LiTS and DeepLesion.
+How to deal with this discrepancy remains a question.
 In subplot (e), the DeepLesion expert detected an FP, while the LUNA expert made the right decision.
-Ideally, we hope the model trust the LUNA expert more in this case.
+Can we make the model realize that the LUNA expert is more reliable in this case?
 Simply assigning high weights to LUNA on all lung lesions is problematic because there are many lung lesions that LUNA cannot detect (subplots (a)(b)).
-Future work may include training a gating head to differentiate between dataset experts' specialties.
+Future work may include training a gating head to differentiate different dataset experts' specialties.